 Check out my new Facebook group for ultra-runners who weigh over 200lbs, otherwise known as Clydesdales!
 Find fellow husky runner’s weight-specific gear recommendations, injury mitigation strategies, fueling options, and more!

 Last week, my grandmother died from kidney failure.
-We were forced to bury her at a graveside only funeral with immediate family.
+We were forced to bury her at a graveside-only funeral with her immediate family.

 Tonight, I sit in my dark house, typing on my phone with headlamp light for my bluetooth keyboard because the heavens brought their A-game and destroyed dozens of neighborhoods within two miles of our house.

 Rewind to yesterday afternoon another blow hit me from out of nowhere.
 I was hanging around the house (because that’s all you can do in a quarantine), and I decided to transfer the training schedule from the book Relentless Forward Progress into an excel sheet to get a better idea of when my mileage ramped up for my training.
 Even though I am well versed in using Google Sheets, the task was still meticulous, typing in all the mileages and arranging the dates above.
 I did the task in reverse, stating in September.
 I slowly worked my way backwards.

 I was almost positive that the training began in late May or June.
 I continued putting in the dates.

 I was pretty impressed with the amount of total miles required in the month of July.
 It took my breath a little.